Top UN court opens hearings in a case accusing Germany of facilitating Israel's Gaza conflict

 In January, the ICJ imposed provisional measures ordering Israel to do all it can to prevent death, destruction and acts of genocide in Gaza.
 The orders came in a case filed by South Africa accusing Israel of breaching the Genocide Convention.

-The court last week ordered Israel to take measures to improve the humanitarian situation in Gaza, including opening more land crossings to allow food, water, fuel and other supplies into the war-ravaged enclave.
+On March 28, the court ordered Israel to take measures to improve the humanitarian situation in Gaza, including opening more land crossings to allow food, water, fuel and other supplies into the war-ravaged enclave.

 Associated Press writer Geir Moulson in Berlin contributed to this report.